ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 #### Backing up components

-Before you begin the upgrade, backup each component.
+Before you begin the upgrade, back up each component.

-* For information about backing up vCenter Server and PSCs, see [Overview of Backup and Restore options in vCenter Server 6.x (2149237)](https://kb.vmware.com/s/article/2149237?lang=en_US){:new_window}.
+* For information about backing up vCenter Server and PSCs, see [Overview of Backup and Restore options in vCenter Server 6.x (2149237)](https://kb.vmware.com/s/article/2149237?lang=en_US){:external}.
 * For additional considerations and information on backing up vCenter Server and PSCs, see [vCenter file-based backup](/docs/services/vmwaresolutions?topic=vmware-solutions-solution_backingup#solution_backingup-vcenter).
-*	For information about backing up NSX, see [Backing Up NSX Manager Data](https://pubs.vmware.com/NSX-6/index.jsp?topic=%2Fcom.vmware.nsx.admin.doc%2FGUID-72EFCAB1-0B10-4007-A44C-09D38CD960D3.html){:new_window}.
+* For information about backing up NSX, see [Backing Up NSX Manager Data](https://pubs.vmware.com/NSX-6/index.jsp?topic=%2Fcom.vmware.nsx.admin.doc%2FGUID-72EFCAB1-0B10-4007-A44C-09D38CD960D3.html){:external}.

 It is recommended that you use file-based backup.
-Image based backup (using vSphere Data Protection) is not supported in VMware vSphere 6.7.
+Image-based backup (using vSphere Data Protection) is not supported in VMware vSphere 6.7.
 {:note}

 ## Procedure to upgrade IBM vCenter Server vSphere software from 6.5 to 6.7